3D-e-Chem/tycho-knime-node-archetype/README.md

 4.5.
 Select the archetype with artifact id `tycho-knime-node-archetype` & press Next button 4.6.
 Fill in the form & press Finish button

+Further instructions about generated project can be found in it's README.md file.

 ## New release

 1. Adjust version in pom.xml